The importance of advice

 You must get advice from a fully qualified, specialist adviser before releasing tax-free cash from your home.
 They will tell you if equity release is right for you and make a recommendation on the best plan.
 Your application won’t be considered without this.

-At Equity Release Works we offer UK whole of market advice without obligation.
+Equity Release Associates offer UK whole of market advice without obligation.
 You can find out if it’s right for you and get a personalised recommendation without it costing you a penny.
-Should you decide to go ahead we charge a fee of £995, payable only on completion.

 Spend the money however you like